juand-r/naacl-2019-notes/README.md

 ##### (Poster) DROP: A Reading Comprehension Benchmark Requiring Discrete Reasoning Over Paragraphs.
 Dheeru Dua, Yizhong Wang, Pradeep Dasigi, Gabriel Stanovsky, Sameer Singh and Matt Gardner

+---

+##### (A best paper) CommonsenseQA: A Question Answering Challenge Targeting Commonsense Knowledge.

+Challenging new dataset for question answering: CommonsenseQA.
+Crowd-workers are encouraged to create questions that require prior knowledge:

+- based on knowledge encoded in ConceptNet (Speer et al., 2017)
+- crowd workers generate questinos that describe the relation between concepts from ConceptNet, eg:
+    - given river and waterfall, "Where on a river can you hold a cup upright to catch water on a sunny day?"
+    - possible answers: {waterfall, bridge, valley, pebble, mountain}

+Fine-tuning BERT-large on the commonsenseQA obtains highest performance (55% accuracy), but still much lower than human performance (88.9%).

+This is really impressive but somewhat mysterious - **language models can store large amounts of information related to commonsense knowledge**.
+How is it doing this?
+I think there will soon be more work on probing BERT for commonsense knowledge.

+**Data**: www.tau-nlp.org/commonsenseqa
+**Code:** github.com/jonathanherzig/commonsenseqa

+---

 ##### (Could not attend) Improving Machine Reading Comprehension with General Reading Strategies.
 Kai Sun, Dian Yu, Dong Yu and Claire Cardie

 ##### (Could not attend) **Repurposing Entailment for Multi-Hop Question Answering Tasks.
 Harsh Trivedi et al.**

 ##### (Could not attend) Understanding Dataset Design Choices for Multi-hop Reasoning.
 Jifan Chen and Greg Durrett

+##### :boom: Alignment over Heterogeneous Embeddings for Question Answering

 ---